Echinops6718/HealthInfo/Seirogan.md

-Likely effective as an alternative to antibiotics, to protect the [[Microbiome]], when experiencing minor food poisoning as per: https://stephenskolnick.substack.com/p/so-you-have-to-take-antibiotics-how
+Likely effective as an alternative to antibiotics, to protect the [[Microbiome]], when experiencing minor to moderate food poisoning:

+https://stephenskolnick.substack.com/p/so-you-have-to-take-antibiotics-how

 [[(PDF) Effect of the smell of Seirogan, a wood creosote, on dermal and intestinal mucosal immunity and allergic inflammation - 2012]]